 The main indicators are positive for Apple International School.
-As we anticipated in our review a year ago, the school has solidified its Good rating and is now clearly on the road to sustained improvement - this will be a significant boost to the leadership and staff of the school and a motivation for continued improvement.
+As we anticipated in our review a year ago, the school has solidified its Good rating for the second time and has continued on its road to sustained improvement - this will be a boost to the leadership and staff of the school and, hopefully, continue to provide motivation for continued improvement.

-There are, however, a number of further fees which affect the total cost of attending the school: these include a non-refundable AED 400 registration fee, a non-refundable AED 500 admission fee, an AED 600 per annum activity fee, an AED 225 per term computer fee from Year 1, an AED 250 medical fee, an AED 350 E-Learning Fee, an AED 300 stationary fee (for FS1 and 2) and an AED 15 school registration card fee.
+There are, however, a number of further fees which affect the total cost of attending the school: these include a non-refundable registration fee, a non-refundable admission fee, an annual activity fee, a termly computer fee from Year 1, an annual medical fee, an annual E-Learning Fee, a stationary fee (for FS1 and 2) and a school registration card fee.
+The total costs of these additional fees are between AED 2,000 and AED 4,500 depending on the year group of the student.
 Whichschooladvisor.com does not condone this practice, although we believe that any additional fees will be with the approval of the Regulator.

-Note: The school is located in a very crowded area with only one exit to Al Doha st. With a school, a driving institute and lots of residents all trying to get in and out by car, student safety has been raised as an issue during the morning and afternoon pick up and drop off periods.
+Note: The original (now Primary) school is located in a very crowded area with only one exit to Al Doha St. With a school, a driving institute and lots of residents all trying to get in and out by car, student safety has been raised as an issue during the morning and afternoon pick up and drop off periods.